 IUCN Status: Critically endangered

-Sumatran tigers are the smallest subspecies of tiger and we look after a stunning pair named Indah and Amir here at Howletts.
+Sumatran tigers are the smallest subspecies of tiger and we look after a stunning pair named Achilles and Aguia here at Howletts.

 Habitat loss caused by the expansion of palm oil and acacia plantations are the biggest threat to the survival of this species.

 Sumatran tigers are keen swimmers and have partial webbing between their toes to help them swim more efficiently.
 They often pursue their prey into water, where the partially webbed toes can be advantageous and help them catch their prey more effectively.

 The illegal trade in tiger parts for traditional medicines and the depletion of its prey base is a contributing factor to the dramatic decline of this beautiful animal.

 We care for over 400 animals across 50 species.
 Our expert keepers look after the incredible animals that call our 100 acre park home, day in and day out and welcome you to take a peek into a world where the animals really do come first.

 Book your visit early and get yourself a discount.Buy your tickets